 In August 2018, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2018-13, Fair Value Measurement - Disclosure Framework (Topic 820).
 The updated guidance improves the disclosure requirements on fair value measurements and is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019, with early adoption permitted.
-The Plan is currently evaluating the impact that adoption of ASU 2018-13 will have on the financial statements
+The Plan has fully adopted ASU 2018-13 and evaluated the impact that adoption of ASU 2018-13 on the financial statements.
+The Plan has deemed no material impact on the financial statements.

-- e.
-Net appreciation/depreciation The Plan presents in the accompanying Statements of Changes in Net Assets Available for Benefits the net appreciation/depreciation in the fair value of its investments which consists of the net realized gains or losses and the net unrealized appreciation or depreciation on those investments. - f.
+- d.
+Net appreciation/depreciation The Plan presents in the accompanying Statements of Changes in Net Assets Available for Benefits the net appreciation/depreciation in the fair value of its investments which consists of the net realized gains or losses and the net unrealized appreciation or depreciation on those investments. - e.
 Investments by the trustee Fidelity Management Trust Company (the Trustee) invests any monies received with respect to any investment option in the appropriate shares, units or other investments as soon as practicable.
-Purchases and sales of securities are recorded on a trade-date basis. - g.
+Purchases and sales of securities are recorded on a trade-date basis. - f.
 Administrative, recordkeeping and investment expenses The cost of administering the Plan is paid by the Employing Companies, except to the extent that it is paid for by the Plan participants.
-Investment option fees, additional trustee fees, expenses and/or commissions are passed back to participants either in the net value of the investment or the cost of the transaction.

-- h.
-Payment of benefits Benefits are recorded when paid. - Income recognition Interest income is recorded on the accrual basis.
-Dividends are recorded on the ex-dividend date. - j.
+Investment option fees, additional trustee fees, expenses and/or commissions are passed back to participants either in the net value of the investment or the cost of the transaction. - g.
+Payment of benefits Benefits are recorded when paid. - h.
+Income recognition Interest income is recorded on the accrual basis.
+Dividends are recorded on the ex-dividend date. - i.
 Participant loans Notes receivable from participants are measured at their unpaid principal balances plus any accrued but unpaid interest.
 Interest income is recorded on the accrual basis.
-The Plan does not have an allowance for credit losses as of December 31, 2019 or 2018.
-Loans in default are classified as benefit payments to participants based upon the terms of the plan. - k.
-Excess contributions payable Amounts payable to participants for contributions in excess of amounts allowed by the IRS are recorded as a liability with a corresponding reduction to contributions. - Subsequent events The Plan has evaluated subsequent events through June 23, 2020 on which the financial statements were available to be issued.
+Loans in default are classified as benefit payments to participants based upon the terms of the Plan. - j.
+Excess contributions payable Amounts payable to participants for contributions in excess of amounts allowed by the IRS are recorded as a liability with a corresponding reduction to contributions. - k.
+Subsequent events The Plan has evaluated subsequent events through June 22, 2021, the date on which the financial statements were available to be issued.